How to Choose the Best Cat Food for a Healthy Coat

 When it comes to gaining healthy fur from diet, it is best to ensure that the food encompasses nutrients such as protein, vitamin A, vitamin B, vitamin D, vitamin E, iron, calcium and iodine.
 These nutrients help, not only to reduce the shedding of cat’s fur but also ensure the coat stays shiny and the body stays healthy.

 For those with older cats, it would be advisable to help brush your cat’s fur.
 Sometimes, when a cat gets older, they may find it hard to reach certain spots, thus leaving behind dead hairs that may in turn, make the cat’s coat look dull.
-By brushing the cat’s hair regularly, you can not only brush the spots unreachable by the cat but also ensure that their coat stays healthy and shiny.
+By brushing the cat’s hair regularly, you can help brush the spots unreachable by the cat and also ensure that their coat stays healthy and shiny.

 2. Why is my cat's coat so dull?

-A dull coat on your furry friend is not something any cat owner wishes to have.
+A dull coat on your cat is not something any cat owner wishes to have.
 The reason could primarily be the lack of fat in a cat’s diet.
 A cat that consumes the necessary amount of fat will be able to secrete enough oil that works as a conditioner and provide a nice, clean, luscious coat.
-However, when owners cut out fat from their kitten’s diet or go on a low-fat diet, the cat is unable to secrete the necessary amount of oil, thus leading to dry, flaky skin and poor coat condition.
+However, when owners cut out fat from their kitty’s diet or go on a low-fat diet, it is unable to secrete the necessary amount of oil, thus leading to dry, flaky skin and poor coat condition.

 An unbalanced diet could also be a contributing factor to the dull coat of your cat.
 Sometimes as owners, we forget that cats’ diets change according to their age and size.
 Adding the wrong supplements or having the wrong diet can lead to the cat losing its healthy coat.